Resident Evil 4: Gameplay

 The main enemies are violent villagers referred to as Los Ganados ("The Cattle" in Spanish).
 They can dodge, wield melee and projectile weapons, and are capable of working collectively and communicating with each other.
 Once simple farmers until becoming the product of an infestation of Las Plagas ("The Plague" in Spanish), Los Ganados can gain the ability to cause mutated parasites to sprout from their heads.

 The inventory system features a grid system, represented by an attaché case, that has each item take up a certain number of spaces.
 The case can be upgraded several times, allowing for more space.
 Weapons, ammunition, and healing items are kept in the case, while key items and treasures are kept in a separate menu.
-Items may be bought from and sold to a merchant that appears in various locations.
+Items may be bought from and sold to the Merchant that appears in various locations.
 He sells first aid sprays, weapons, allows for weapons to be upgraded and buys various treasures that Leon finds.
 The various weapons each have their own advantages and disadvantages.

 Capcom added content for the PlayStation 2 version, which was later incorporated into the PC and Wii releases.
 The largest addition is "Separate Ways", a side story which focuses on Ada Wong's involvement in Resident Evil 4 and her connection to the series' villain Albert Wesker.
 "Ada's Report", a five-part documentary, analyzes Ada's relationship with Wesker and his role in the plot.
 Other unlockable content in all versions includes the minigame "The Mercenaries" and short scenario "Assignment Ada" (using Ada to retrieve Las Plagas samples), new costumes for Leon and Ashley, new weapons, and a cutscene browser.

 Plot

 In 2004, U.S. government agent Leon S. Kennedy (Paul Mercier) is on a mission to rescue Ashley Graham (Carolyn Lawrence), the U.S. President's daughter, who has been abducted by a mysterious cult.
 He travels to an unnamed rural village in Spain, where he encounters a group of hostile villagers who pledge their lives to Los Iluminados, the cult that kidnapped Ashley.
 The villagers were once simple farmers until becoming infected by a mind-controlling parasite known as Las Plagas.

 While in the village, Leon is captured by its chief, Bitores Mendez, and injected with Las Plagas.
 He finds himself held captive with Luis Sera (Rino Romano), a former police officer in Madrid, and former Los Iluminados researcher.
 The two work together to escape, but soon go their separate ways.
 Leon finds out Ashley is being held in a church and rescues her.
-They both escape from the church after Osmund Saddler (Michael Gough), leader of the cult, reveals his plan to use the parasite they injected into Ashley to manipulate her into injecting the president of the United States with a "sample" once she returns home, allowing Saddler to begin his conquest of the world.
+They both escape from the church after Osmund Saddler (Michael Gough), leader of the cult, reveals his plan to use the parasite they injected into Ashley to manipulate her into injecting the President of the United States with a "sample" once she returns home, allowing Saddler to begin his conquest of the world.